Atypon-OpenSource/manuscripts-article-editor/README.md

 1. [first run] Initialize the backend services: `scripts/api/initialize.sh`.
 If running on Windows or MacOS, it may be necessary to increase the RAM allocated to Docker.
 (This can be done through Docker Desktop > Preferences > Resources > Advanced > Memory.)
 1. [subsequent runs] Start the backend services: `docker-compose up api`
 1. Run `docker-compose up jupyter` to start the additional services.
+1. Open chrome://flags/#cookies-without-same-site-must-be-secure and set to Disabled.
+1. Run `yarn start` to start the frontend.
+1. Open Chrome, and enter `http://localhost:8080/signup` to create a user account.
+Confirmation emails generally won't be sent from a locally-running API, but you can ignore that message (see APP_SKIP_ACCOUNT_VERIFICATION in `docker/server/defaults.env`)
 1. To stop the service, run `docker-compose down`.
 Add an optional `-v` flag to delete the data volumes.

 ## Running the Manuscripts stack in Kubernetes via Docker Desktop

 1. Make sure `kubectl` is using the appropriate context:
    1. Run `kubectl config current-context` to show the current context.
    1. Run `kubectl config get-contexts` to list the available contexts.
    1. Run `kubectl config set-context docker-desktop` to set the context.
 1. To build the client image, run `docker-compose build client`
 1. To start the services, run `docker stack deploy --compose-file <(docker-compose config) manuscripts`
 1. To stop the services, run `docker stack rm manuscripts`